oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/0-introduction.md

 In this workshop, you will learn:
 -	How to browse the catalog to find the data you need
--	How to load data from your laptop
+-	How to load data from your local file
 -	How to prepare your data for analysis
 -	How to analyze the data (involves creating a simple dimensional model)
 -	How to find hidden insights